AMSC22-23/NBody-Marzagora-Tortorella-Vignolo/README.md

 If the user provides invalid inputs, the program will ask again until the user provides a valid one.

-# How to run the computational part
+# How to run ONLY the computational part

 The computational part of the code can be found inside the folder